-EUREKA is an industry driven programme, which means that the needs of companies and end users determine which projects are supported.
-In the projects, small and large companies, research institutes, universities and other relevant actors from at least two member countries collaborate.
+EUREKA is a company- programme, which means that the needs of companies and users determine which project are carried out.
+The projects involve small and large companies, research institutes, universities and other relevant actors from at least two member countries.
 The network currently has 45 participating countries.
-Most of the countries are European, but South Korea, Canada, South Africa, Chile and Argentina also participate.
+The focus is on Europe, but South Korea, Canada, South Africa, Chile and Argentina are also participating.

-- Eurostars - a programme for research and development performing small and medium sized enterprises.
+- Eurostars - a programme for research small and medium-sized enterprises

-- Clusters - thematic programmes for collaboration between industry and academia.
+- Cluster- thematic programme for collaborations between industry and academia.

 - Network projects - Company-driven international research and development projects close to the market.
-Used mainly in bilateral and multilateral calls with selected countries.
+Used mainly in bilateral and multilateral calls with certain countries.

 Who can participate?

-EUREKA primarily targets companies that have in house research and development capability, but is also open to participation from research institutes, universities, the public sector and other relevant actors.
-For more information, see the different sub-programmes rules for participation.
+EUREKA is primarily aimed at companies with their own research and development, but is also open to participation from research institutes, universities and the public sector.
+For more information, see the different programs' rules for participation.

-Vinnova is the national contact authority for EUREKA in Sweden and finances and administers grants to Swedish project participants.
-Vinnova allocates around EUR 19 million a year for the EUREKA cooperation.
+Vinnova is the national liaison authority for EUREKA in Sweden and finances and administers funding for Swedish actors.
+Vinnova allocates around SEK 200 million per year for the EUREKA collaboration.

 On EUREKA's website you can read more about the programs, see open calls and find everything you need to know to be able to make a correct proposal.